SharePoint/PnP-Guidance/articles/Transform-farm-solutions-to-the-SharePoint-app-model.md

     **Note**  To replace your existing web parts with app parts, you need to:

-	- Enable side loading of apps in your Office 365 subscription.
+	- Enable side loading of add-ins in your Office 365 subscription.
 Consult with your Office 365 administrator.
-	- Use CSOM to enable side loading of apps on your site.
+	- Use CSOM to enable side loading of add-ins on your site.
 For more information, see the Core.SideLoading code sample.
 	- Install your app part on your site.
-	- Disable side loading of apps on your site.
+	- Disable side loading of add-ins on your site.
-	- Disable side loading of apps on your Office 365 subscription.
+	- Disable side loading of add-ins on your Office 365 subscription.
 Consult with your Office 365 administrator.

 - Page manipulation.
 You might need to implement page manipulation during your custom site provisioning process.
 The  [Provisioning.Pages](https://github.com/OfficeDev/PnP/tree/master/Samples/Provisioning.Pages) code sample shows page manipulation techniques, including creating a wiki page, adding HTML content to the page, creating a promoted links list, creating pages with different layouts, adding out-of-the-box web parts to the page, and removing the page.